-This briefing describes the legality of corporal punishment of children in Cape Verde, despite the recommendation of the Committee on the Rights of the Child to prohibit it.
-We hope the Review will strongly recommend that the government enact explicit prohibition of corporal punishment in all settings, including the home.
+This briefing describes the legality of corporal punishment of children in Turkmenistan, including the limitations of the prohibition in the Rights of the Child (Guarantees) Act, and the recommendation of the Committee on the Rights of the Child to enact and enforce prohibition.
+We hope the Review will question Turkmenistan on the prohibition in the Act, and strongly recommend clear and explicit prohibition of all corporal punishment, however "light".

-1 Legality of corporal punishment in Cape Verde
+1 Legality of corporal punishment in Turkmenistan